ElectroDia/ElectroDia/README.md

-- 👋 Hi, I’m @ElectroDia
+Hi, I’m @ElectroDia
-- 👀 I’m interested in Tech
+I’m interested in Tech, Design and Programming
-- 🌱 I’m currently learning UE
+I’m currently learning UE.
+Well kind of.
+It has been stressful the last time soooo, yeah.
+I'm procrastinating at the time 😅